stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

 also used to explain complex scholarly conversations that the writer plans to engage with his or her essay.
-An excellent summary of this broader scholarly conversation goes far to establish you as a knowledgeable authority with your readerssomeone whose views should be trusted and considered.
+An excellent summary of this broader scholarly conversation goes far to establish you as a knowledgeable authority with your readers---someone whose views should be trusted and considered.
 Summary is particularly useful when we make use of secondary sources in our writing.
 If we want to use or introduce another source in our own writing, we use summary to inform our audience about the arguments and ideas contained within it in an abbreviated form.
-We also make significant use of summary in the complex work of [](#synthesis), where we explain how two or more texts relate to one another.
+We also make significant use of summary in the complex work of [**synthesis**](/resources/open-handbook/chapter-6), where we explain how two or more texts relate to one another.

 ## How do I incorporate summaries?